SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ## Extensions

 - Request: * /extensions/*

--  Request payload: *
+- Request message: *

--  Response payload: *
+- Response message: *
+- HTTP success status code: *

 EPP protocol extensions, as defined in [@!RFC5730, secion 2.7.3] are supported using the generic "/extensions" resource.
 The HTTP method used for a extension is not defined but must follow the RESTful principles.